Demineralization (Water Treatment) Problems

 A. What is the inlet/outlet conductivity of your water?

 Is it possible your demineralizer is mechanically malfunctioning?
 Valves, flappers or chemical delivery system may not be working.
 Are you drawing the proper volume of chemicals during regen?

 How old is your resin?
 The Anion could become organically fouled or silica fouled over time and may need to be cleaned or replaced.

 If the pH of the water is down around 4 you may be seeing CO2 leakage.
 If it is above 8 you may be seeing Sodium leakage.John Ring

 - Whaton, Illinois, USA

-Please check your degassifier equipment.
-If you don't have a degassifier then please to purchase one and fit it at the end after the anion exchanger.This would solve your problem of CO2.
+A. Please check your degasifier equipment.
+If you don't have a degasifier then please to purchase one and fit it at the end after the anion exchanger.This would solve your problem of CO2.
 Then even if the problem persists use the modern resin conductivity sensor which gives you an output in digital format based on the resin exchange capability and the conductivity of the water.

 Please respond about my suggestion.